How to transfer or migrate your WordPress website (also MODX, Drupal, Joomla)

 IF USING SSH OR SFTP MODE

 SSH and SFTP transfer methods can be a bit tricky to get right.
-There’s commonly two reasons why you might have trouble with SSH transfer mode:
+There’s commonly two reasons why you might have trouble with SSH or SFTP transfer mode:

 1. The firewall may be blocking port 22 outbound, in which case you’ll need to get this port opened to proceed.
-This is why we recommend using FTP with TLS mode.
+This is one reason why we recommend using FTP with TLS mode.

 Compression Failed Error